Radwag/RDA/README.md

 ![Alt text](en_header.png)

   The RDA access module enables easy communication with RADWAG terminals and weighing instruments compliant with this protocol (RST Software, HY10, PUE71).
 Data exchange is carried out via WEBSOCKET connection (4101 port) using JSON objects.
-WEBSOCKET connection and JSON object are available for almost every programming language and their use is a global standard, which allows for their implementation in any technical solution.
+WEBSOCKET connection and JSON objects are available for almost every programming language and their use is a global standard, which allows for their implementation in any technical solution.

 ![Alt text](rda_terminals.png)